xGasilx/ProdigiousCraftingDevelopmentLog/README.md

 Added "Deadly Prey's Snare" with Lingering Damage Health 6/30s, Damage Speed 60%/60s, Damage 100 Stamina and Liquify (makes carcass easier to process).

 Added poisons that can only be applied to men, mer and beast (non-vampire human, elves (including falmer), khajiit and argonian)
-Added "Weak Mortal's Havoc" with Damage 20 Health and 15 Stamina and Magicka.
+Added "Weak Mortal's Havoc" with Damage 20 Health, Stamina and Magicka.
-Added "Mortal's Havoc" with Damage 40 Health and 30 Stamina and Magicka.
+Added "Mortal's Havoc" with Damage 40 Health, Stamina and Magicka.
-Added "Potent Mortal's Havoc" with Damage 60 Health and 45 Stamina and Magicka.
+Added "Potent Mortal's Havoc" with Damage 60 Health, Stamina and Magicka.
-Added "Malign Mortal's Havoc" with Damage 80 Health and 60 Stamina and Magicka.
+Added "Malign Mortal's Havoc" with Damage 80 Health, Stamina and Magicka.
-Added "Deadly Mortal's Havoc" with Damage 100 Health and 75 Stamina and Magicka.
+Added "Deadly Mortal's Havoc" with Damage 100 Health, Stamina and Magicka.

 Added Mortal Havoc poison variants that affect men, mer and beast, but the last 2 effects only affect Argonians.
 Added "Weak Argonian's Havoc" with Damage 20 Health, Stamina and Magicka and Weakness to Frost and Poison 10%